vygr/ChrysaLisp/docs/TASKS.md

 I spent most of the time playing the game and tweaking the rules till it did what I thought was a good game.
 And then I thought "This also applies to a distributed OS !" ...

+As soon as we launch a `boot_image`` we have a VP node running.
+A VP node is a single thread (on the host OS maybe), that does it's own co-op scheduling, so it can run many VP tasks, on a single host OS thread.

+If we launch several `boot_image` we have several VP nodes (like the run scripts do).
+At this point although we have several VP nodes running, they all think they are a network of 1 node !
+As the link driver tasks start up and they introduce themselves to the node next door, the VP nodes find that they are part of a bigger network, and they glue/gel/glop/gloop/queef together into a bigger blob of VP nodes.
+That takes a few seconds depending on the link driver comms speed and the host OS process sheduling.

+That's on a single Host machine !
+But you could have nodes started on other machines, and a link driver comes up that 'gloops' those VP nodes together...

+As VP nodes gloop, they sync up their copies of the Services Directory (and sort out the message routing situation).

+All this works in reverse as well, as VP nodes go out of contact, the nodes 'ungloop', and split apart.
+The Service directory of the separated parts updates, and the routing situation updates.

+This glooping and unglooping of VP nodes can go on ALL the time !
+In a mostly stable situation it doesn't do it that often, but in theory it can be like a quantum foam ;) Applications live on this 'sea' of VP nodes.
+And they have to live with the fact that things can and do come and go dynamically.

+You have classes provided like `Global`` and `Farm`` that take a lot of the pain away from you, they monitor the network state and call back to you as VP nodes go away or appear.
+The assembler, like the Raymarch demo is fault tolerant in that it creates a farm of children to do work for it, but these children may live on VP nodes that die.
+Any child that dies is restarted on the current 'sea', and you try again.
+Keep going till all the files are compiled, then stop.